Canadian Olympic Medal Count

-Getting Into Sport: Started skating at age two because her mom thought it was important… Didn’t like skating at first but her mother told her that once she knew how to skate she could quit… By the time she knew how to skate she was in love with the sport… At age seven she told her mom she wanted to go to the Olympics… Outside Interests: Loves to shop… Loves to bedazzle things as a pre-competition outlet for her stress… Volunteers with the Humane Society… Odds and Ends: Coaches Kristy Sargeant-Wirtz and Kris Wirtz were two-time Canadian champions who competed at two Olympic Games together (Lillehammer 1994 and Nagano 1998)… Partner Dylan Moscovitch has said that she has the biggest smile in figure skating… Favourite Olympic memory is watching Sarah Hughes compete at Salt Lake City 2002… Likes to meditate before competing; will find a spot in the bathroom where no one can see her and listen to calming yoga music while visualizing the program… Favourite quote: “No one can make you feel inferior without your consent”…
+Getting into the Sport: Started skating at age two because her mom thought it was important… Didn’t like skating at first but her mother told her that once she knew how to skate she could quit; by the time she knew how to skate she was in love with the sport… While watching underdog Sarah Hughes win gold at Salt Lake City 2002 she told her mom she would one day go to the Olympics… Outside Interests: Loves doing crafts and is known for covering all of her training gear in sparkles… Enjoys reading fiction novels and hanging out with her dog Lyla… Works as a part-time skating coach… Safe Sport Ambassador for Skate Canada, working on changing the culture of figure skating regarding body image and eating disorders… Odds and Ends: Likes to meditate before competing; will find a spot in the bathroom where no one can see her and listen to calming yoga music while visualizing the program… Favourite quote: “No one can make you feel inferior without your consent”…

 |Sochi 2014||Figure Skating||Pairs - Mixed||5|

 Olympic Winter Games: 2022 - 10th (pairs w/ Marinaro), 4th (team); 2018 - 11th (pairs w/ Marinaro); 2014 - 5th (pairs w/ Moscovitch), SILVER (team)